iconnic/SpaceLet/README.md

 # spaceLet
-An app that helps you track states (avialable/occupied) spaces in real-time with firebase
+An app that helps you track states (avialable/occupied) of spaces in real-time with Firebase

+Proof of concept app that leans more towards the technical execution of the concept.
+Showing how simple Firebase has made real-time communication of states of objects for practical real world solutions.

 Please follow the steps to help you get started.